ofpinewood/pineblog/README.md

 **Please see the code** :nerd_face:

 ## Demo website
-The demo site is a playground to check out PineBlog.
+The demo website is a playground to check out PineBlog.
 You can write and publish posts, upload files and test application before install.
 And no worries, it is just a sandbox and will clean itself.

 > **Url:** [pineblog.azurewebsites.net](https://pineblog.azurewebsites.net)